 Rosanne Parry Imagines a Backstory for OR-7 —19:24

-“A Wolf Called Wander” has spent the past seven weeks on The New York Times best-seller list for middle grade readers.
+“A Wolf Called Wander” spent many weeks this summer on The New York Times best-seller list for middle grade readers.
 It has little dialogue and tells the story of OR-7, the wolf who made Oregon history, traveling 1,000 miles to become the first wolf confirmed in Western Oregon since 1947.
 Writer Rosanne Parry was just as captivated as anyone in 2011 when biologists started tracking OR-7’s odyssey from the Wallowas, to the Rogue River Valley and beyond.
 She tells us how she went about telling a wolf’s story without sanding down his edges and falling into anthropomorphizing.
-If you’re curious about what’s going on with OR-7, reporter Jes Burns filed a story this week about a collaboration between ranchers and environmentalists to try to keep OR-7’s family, the Rogue Wolf Pack, away from the Mil-Mar Ranch.
+If you’re curious about what’s going on with OR-7, check out reporter Jes Burns’ story about a collaboration between ranchers and environmentalists to try to keep OR-7’s family, the Rogue Wolf Pack, away from the Mil-Mar Ranch.

 Ted Chiang Releases His Second Book in 17 Years —36:53

-This summer, readers are getting treated to a major event: a new book from science fiction writer Ted Chiang.
+This summer readers were treated to a major event: a new book from science fiction writer Ted Chiang.
 His last collection in 2002, “Stories of Your Life and Others,” contained the short story that was later adapted into Academy Award-winning movie “Arrival” (2016).
 In his newest collection, “Exhalation,” Chiang’s mind-blowing, gorgeously crafted short stories explore how humans confront mystery — both the technological and natural varieties.
 He gave us a rare interview in June.
 By the way, in case you’re wondering about the writer to whom Chiang says he’s so deeply indebted, it’s Oregon’s own Molly Gloss.
-She’s just published a career retrospective, “Unforeseen” and she will deliver the keynote address at the Summer Fishtrap Gathering in Wallowa County next week.
+She’s just published a career retrospective, “Unforeseen”.